MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/list-of-prerequisite-checks.md

 ### Asset Intelligence synchronization point on the expanded primary site

 > [!IMPORTANT]
-> Starting in November 2021, this feature of Configuration Manager is deprecated.<!-- 12454890 --> For more information, see [Introduction to asset intelligence in Configuration Manager](../../../clients/manage/asset-intelligence/introduction-to-asset-intelligence.md).
+> Starting in November 2021, this feature of Configuration Manager is deprecated.<!-- 12454890 --> For more information, see [Asset intelligence deprecation](../../../clients/manage/asset-intelligence/deprecation.md).

 *Applies to: Central administration site*